Seasonal Home Routines That Support Everyday Living

 intentional design

 In our home, summer means spending more time in the backyard and tending to our garden.
-The flowers in our containers are in full bloom, the sun feels good on our skin, and some of the best meals come from those fresh vegetables we’ve grown ourselves.
+The flowers in our containers are in full bloom, the sun feels good on our skin, and it’s time to pull out the BBQ.

 More from the journal: